 - Highly disorganized or abnormal motor behavior.
 These symptoms vary from childlike foolishness to unpredictable agitation.
 It’s hard for individuals to do tasks.
 Behavior can include resistance to follow instructions, inappropriate or bizarre aspects, a complete lack of response, or useless and excessive movement.

 Negative symptoms refer to limitations in everyday experience and mental functions previously present but that have been reduced or are completely absent due to the disease.
 These symptoms, therefore, represent a deficiency compared to the healthy state.

 For example, the person may overlook personal hygiene or appear emotionless (no eye contact, unfazed, or speaks in a monotone).
 The person may lose interest in everyday activities, keep social distance, or become unable to experience pleasure.

 Schizophrenia with pronounced negative symptoms often begins gradually, and the course of the disease can be unfavorable.
 Early signs are very often sleeping disorders and depressive symptoms.
 Negative symptoms can occur months or years before the acute psychotic symptoms and usually intensify or harden with increasing duration of the illness.

-No single cause for schizophrenia has been identified.
-As of 2020, it is assumed that there is an interaction of several triggering factors.
+Experts have not identified a single cause for schizophrenia.
+As of 2020, they assume there is an interaction of several triggering factors.

 The general explanation for the cause of schizophrenia is currently based on a multifactorial interplay of biological (e.g., genetic, infectious, metabolic) and psychosocial (e.g., social environment, psychological stress in the biography) causes.
 Accordingly, several of these factors in combination can trigger schizophrenia.
-Exceeding a stress threshold is considered the triggering factor that causes the psychosis to break out in a biologically susceptible (vulnerable) person.
+Experts consider exceeding a stress threshold as the triggering factor that causes the psychosis to break out in a biologically susceptible (vulnerable) person.

 Imaging techniques demonstrate that the brain shows multiple variations in anatomy and physiology in cases of schizophrenia.
 Recent research is looking to clarify the connection between certain deviations and the expected course of the disease.